3d Modularity Revisited: Examples

-In this subsection, we use the contour integral expressions \eqref{weak_neg_def} and Definition \ref{conj:plumbed_defect} to compute the examples of $\hat Z$-invariants, with and without defects.
-Using these concrete $\hat Z$-invariants, we provide evidence for the Modularity Conjecture \ref{con:modularity}, for manifolds for which a general proof is not available (cf. Theorem \ref{thm:modularityBrieskorn}).
+In this subsection, we use the Definition \ref{conj:plumbed_defect} to compute the examples of $\hat Z$-invariants for plumbed manifolds, with and without defects.
+Using these concrete $\hat Z$-invariants, we provide evidence for the Modularity Conjecture \ref{con:modularity}, for manifolds that are not Brieskorn spheres, for which a general proof is not available (cf. Theorem \ref{thm:modularityBrieskorn}).

-So far we have not found a way to compute the relevant $\widetilde {\rm SL}_2(\ZZ)$ representation $\Theta^{m+K}$ for generic Seifert manifolds with three exceptional fibres, despite systematic results for the Brieskorn spheres.
+So far we have not found a way to compute the relevant $\widetilde {\rm SL}_2(\ZZ)$ representation $\Theta^{m+K}$ for generic Seifert manifolds with three exceptional fibres without computing the $\hat Z$-invariants themselves, despite systematic results for the Brieskorn spheres.
 This said, we would like to extensively test the Modularity Conjecture \ref{con:modularity} beyond the cases in Theorem \ref{thm:modularityBrieskorn}.
 For a given negative Seifert manifold with three exceptional fibres, we will do this in three steps.
 First we compute the $\hat Z$-invariants without defects, for all admissible {${\rm Spin}^c$} structures, using the original plumbing proposal \eqref{weak_neg_def}.
 Second, from those we identify the relevant $\widetilde {\rm SL}_2(\ZZ)$ representation $\Theta^{m+K}$, using the notation as in \eqref{linear_weil}.
 We will also write $\sigma^{m+K}$ to denote the set of independent components of $\Theta^{m+K}$, in the sense detailed in \eqref{linear_weil}.
 Finally we identify the examples of Wilson line insertions that give rise to the specific components of the corresponding vector-valued quantum modular forms.
 In all examples in this subsection, invariants will be computed using Definition \ref{def:ZhatintegralWilson}.

 For concreteness, in all examples in this section we represent one of the ${\rm Spin}^c$ structures as